gabe00122/personal-site/src/posts/valm.md

 The Qwen3 implementation, continuous-batching-based rollout generator, and training algorithm are all implemented from scratch with JAX and open-sourced here: https://github.com/gabe00122/valm.

 Continuous batching inference is compiled into a JAX JIT step so that tokens are generated in a `jax.lax.fori_loop` until an entire turn is ready.
 Despite the implementation being relatively simple, for short context lengths its batched inference throughput rivals vLLM (~8000 tokens/s).
 Slots are kept in VRAM until the episode is complete, which means prompt caching requires no load/offload from VRAM, but the downside of this is that it requires the environments to be fast so they do not leave idle slots for long.
-In order to keep the environments as fast as possible, they are implemented in Rust.
+In order to keep the environments as fast as possible (and because it's fun!), they are implemented in Rust.

 ## Loss Function

 Standard GAE is applied, but with fresh values recalculated in the loss function rather than saved from the rollout generation like typical PPO.
+I only ever use one epoch but the values might still be stale because of continuous batching.
 This, however, means that the value network is only used in the loss function and does not impact rollout generation.
 Policy loss is masked to tokens generated by the model (so not prompt tokens), while value loss propagates and is bootstrapped through both prompt and policy tokens.
-When importance sampling correction is used, the IS ratios are clamped to 1.0 for prompt tokens as well.
 A discount of 1.0 is applied to most tokens, but at the turn boundary the discount is set to 0.97 for one token to encourage finishing the game in fewer turns.

 ## Value warmup

 The value network is warmed up on frozen policy weights so that online learning begins with value estimates in a reasonable range.
+Because the values are calculated fresh within the loss function on every update the same loss function can be used for both value warmup and online learning.
 The value loss is calculated with an HL-Gauss value head, following [Stop Regressing](https://arxiv.org/abs/2403.03950), which itself demonstrated transformer value functions on Wordle, a precedent for both choices here.
 It's notable that the Stop Regressing paper trained a transformer-based model on Wordle specifically and saw a 43% gain over MSE.

 After the warmup we can generate value approximations, but Qwen3 4B Instruct has poor performance before training, around a 0-1% solve rate.
 <EpisodeViewer
     metric="value"
     episodes={[
-  		{ url: "/blog/valm/episode-1.json", label: "One" },
+  		{ url: "/blog/valm/vt-0.json", label: "One" },
-  		{ url: "/blog/valm/episode-2.json", label: "Two" },
+  		{ url: "/blog/valm/vt-1.json", label: "Two" },
-      { url: "/blog/valm/episode-3.json", label: "Three" },
+      { url: "/blog/valm/vt-2.json", label: "Three" },
-      { url: "/blog/valm/episode-4.json", label: "Four" }
+      { url: "/blog/valm/vt-3.json", label: "Four" }
     ]}
   />